NHSDigital/record-a-vaccination-guidance/app/reporting.md

 {% include 'guide-contents.njk' %}

-Only lead administrators and administrators can create reports.
+Only administrators and lead administrators can access this section to create reports.

 Vaccination data is available for extract as soon as it's recorded and saved.
 You can extract data in a '.csv format' (comma separated values).